devmotion/pycalibration/README.md

 ## Usage

-Import and setup calibration analysis tools from CalibrationAnalysis.jl with
+Import and setup calibration analysis tools from CalibrationErrors.jl and CalibrationTests.jl with
 ```pycon
 >>> from pycalibration import ca
 ```

-You can then do the same as would be done in Julia, except you have to add `ca.` in front for functionality from CalibrationAnalysis.jl.
+You can then do the same as would be done in Julia, except you have to add `ca.` in front for functionality from the Julia packages.
 Most of the commands will work without any modification.
-Thus the documentation of the Julia package is the main in-depth documentation for this package.
+Thus the documentation of the Julia packages is the main in-depth documentation for this package.

 ### Valid identifiers